CMU-IDS-2022/assignment-2-dtk2/writeup.md

 ## Project Goals

 This goals of this project are:
-- To analyze different aspects and parameters that govern safety in drinking water and sanitation.
+- Exploratory analysis of different aspects and parameters that govern safety in drinking water and sanitation.
-- To analyze developement in managing drinking water and sanitation in the worlds, over past 20 years.
+- Analysis of developement in managing drinking water and sanitation in the worlds, over past 20 years.
-- To isualize the population growth vs. developement over the period.
+- Exploraatory visualize of the population growth vs. developement over the period.

 ## Design